kaorahi/lizgoban/README.md

 ### from 0.1.0

 * Add "preset" to switch engines inside LizGoban.
+* Add "max_cached_engines" for quicker switch of engines / weights.
 * Enable autoplay between different engines.
 * Add "personal exercise book".
 * Some items are moved to [Engine] menu.